Children

 There are many different ways to remove the tonsils.
 Older style ways to remove the tonsils include:

-Dr Singh uses "Coblation" technology to remove the tonsils.
+Dr Singh uses "Coblation" or “BiZact” technology to remove the tonsils.

-Coblation is a modern technology that removes the tonsils at low temperature.
-The potential benefits of the technology include less bleeding and less pain.
+Coblation and BiZact are modern technologies that remove the tonsils at low temperature.
+The potential benefits of these technologies include less bleeding and less pain.

 Where is the operation performed?

-In the interests of your child's safety, Dr Singh performs children's tonsillectomies at Westmead Private Hospital.
-Westmead Private Hospital is one of Australia's leading private hospitals.
+In the interests of your child's safety, Dr Singh performs children's procedures at Lakeview Private Hospital and Westmead Private Hospital.
+Lakeview Private Hospital is the first and only full-size hospital built and run entirely by specialist doctors, for the benefit of patients.
+Westmead Private Hospital is also one of Australia's leading private hospitals.
 It is part of the Westmead healthcare campus, the largest Hospital complex in the Southern Hemisphere.
 Westmead Private Hospital is also affiliated with the University of Sydney Faculty of Medicine, Australia's oldest and largest Medical School.

 Please note, that we avoid performing tonsillectomy on children under 2 years of age.
 Children under 2 and any high-risk children who need surgery are referred to have their operation performed only at the nearby Westmead Children's Hospital.